emilykangdev/emilykangdev/README.md

 - Kern, an infinite canvas based notes app with proper exports and AI features

 Maintenance mode:
-- PodcastBrief, to help you learn from more podcast episodes with AI-generated briefs, which include real links to references mentioned in the episode.
+- PodcastBrief, to help you learn from more podcast episodes with AI-generated briefs.
+These include real links to references mentioned in the episode.